manakjiri/personal-website/_posts/pythonoviny/2025-06-24-compiler-tokenizer.md

 title: "Python's Compiler: Source Code Tokenizer"
 ---

-This is the part 1 of a 5 part series about the Python's compiler - the part of CPython which takes your scripts and tranforms them into Python bytecode, which is then executed by the interpreter.
+This is the part 1 of a 5 part series about the Python's compiler - the part of [CPython](/pythonoviny/2025/welcome) which takes your scripts and tranforms them into Python bytecode, which is then executed by the interpreter.

 If you already feel lost after the first sentence - I got you, but I promise the following article(s) will be full of practical examples of foundational Computer Science concepts, which are worth learning about.
-I'll provide links to source code and internal documentation along the way and try to exmplain everything in plain English - let's learn together.
+I'll provide links to source code and internal documentation along the way and try to explain everything in plain English - let's learn together.

 The compilation (the process of translating high-level code into low-level code [[1]]) happens in 5 steps [[2]] (hence 5 articles):